consultlowtide/realtime_r0_brazil_front/CONTRIBUTING.md

 ## Code of conduct

 We expect all participants to read Shopify's [code of conduct](https://github.com/Shopify/polaris-react/blob/master/.github/CODE_OF_CONDUCT.md).
-We feel that it is comprehensive and helpful in understanding which actions are and aren’t tolerated.
+We feel that it is comprehensive and helpful in understanding which actions are and aren’t tolerated in Open Source Software development.

 ## Open development